Notes to Heidegger’s Aesthetics

 12. In the scholarly literature, the answer to this question is often drawn from Heidegger’s “Six Basic Developments in the History of Aesthetics” (section 13 from the first of Heidegger’s famous Nietzsche lectures, The Will to Power as Art, delivered between 1936 and 1937).
 The history of aesthetics Heidegger presents here is typically taken as Heidegger’s own view, despite the fact that this raises puzzles about why Heidegger seems to have drastically different views in essays written at almost the same time.
 It is not always easy to separate Heidegger’s own view from the Nietzschean position he claims to be explicating (especially in the first of his Nietzsche lectures—this becomes much less of a problem by the end of the second lecture series, as Heidegger becomes increasingly disillusioned with Nazism and so more careful to distinguish Nietzsche’s views from his own).
 Nevertheless, Heidegger clearly claims that the history of aesthetics he presents here is in fact drawn from Nietzsche, and should be understood as “an attempt to simplify Nietzsche’s presentations concerning art to what is essential” (N1 122/GA43 143).
 Recognizing this makes it less surprising that Heidegger occasionally contradicts these views when speaking in his own voice elsewhere (as in the lecture delivered the following year, “The Age of the World Picture, explicated below).

 13. Heidegger suggests in 1937 that modern aesthetics stays within the traditional philosophical approach to art.
 “The name ‘aesthetics’ for a meditation on art and the beautiful is young and stems from the eighteenth century.
 But the matter itself so aptly named by this name—that is, the way of inquiring into art and the beautiful on the basis of the state of feeling in enjoyers and producers—is old, just as old as mediation on art and the beautiful in Western thought.
 The philosophical meditation on the essence of art and the beautiful already begins as aesthetics.”
-(N1 79/GA43 92) Heidegger's more careful view is that aesthetics proper presupposes the modern subject/object divide, but because he holds Plato responsible for inaugurating this divide, he can loosely trace the “aesthetic” way of conceiving art all the way back to Aristotle, as he does here.
+(N1 79/GA43 92) Heidegger’s more careful view is that aesthetics proper presupposes the modern subject/object divide, but because he holds Plato responsible for inaugurating this divide (see Thomson 2005, ch.
+4), he can loosely trace the “aesthetic” way of conceiving art all the way back to Aristotle, as he does here.

 14. As Heidegger puts it: “What determines thinking, that is, logic, and what thinking comports itself toward, is the true.”
 Analogously: “What determines human feeling, that is, aesthetics, and what feeling comports itself toward, is the beautiful” (N1 78/GA43 90).
+Hence: “Aesthetics is the way in which the essence of the beautiful and of art is determined metaphysically, namely, in terms of modern metaphysics.”
+(HHI 88/GA53 109)

 15. Heidegger presupposes the same point again in What Is Called Thinking (1951-52).
 Here he glosses “seeing art aesthetically” by adding: “that is, from the point of view of expression and impression—the work as expression and the impression as experience” (WCT 128/GA8 132).